snowplow/snowplowanalytics.com/_posts/2020-09-17-accessing-snowplow-data-in-real-time-aws/index.md

 Set up the basic settings to point to the handler in the Python script.
 The handler is the entry point into the code where execution will begin.
 The handler is formated as`name_of_python_file.name_of_handler_function`.
 The `.py` is not included.
 ![Screenshot](img/basic_settings.png)

-## Add a trigger to connect it to the good kinesis stream
+## Add a trigger to connect it to the enriched kinesis stream
 Set up your trigger based on the screenshot below.
 The default values will be fine but note that your Kinesis stream will be named differently.
 ![Screenshot](img/kinesis_setup.png)